tomheston/fragility-metrics/FRAGILITY_METRICS.md

 **Interpretation**: 0 = at neutrality, 1 = maximally separated.

 **Distance-from-neutrality transform family.** DTI, ORQ, SRQ, and DNB share one construct — a bounded, sign-agnostic distance from neutrality of the form |g(θ)|/(1 + |g(θ)|), where g is a variance-stabilizing transform of the effect estimate θ (atanh for correlation r; ln for the ratio metrics gOR, HR, DOR).
 One idea, instantiated per design; each keeps its own θ, and each is computed from the effect estimate alone, not its precision.

+**The NNT analogy.** NBF is to effect sizes what the number needed to treat (NNT) is to the absolute risk reduction: no new information, a repackaging onto the scale where decisions are made.
+NNT is algebraically nothing more than 1/ARR, yet it became indispensable because it moved the same quantity onto the scale where clinical judgment operates.
+NBF makes the identical move for distance from neutrality.
+Each metric is a monotone transform of a familiar effect estimate — RQ is a normalized cross-product distance related to the phi coefficient; SRQ, ORQ, and DNB are bounded log-ratios; DTI is a bounded Fisher z — and the contribution is the common bounded scale and the claim-dependent reading, not new mathematics.
+The comparison limit travels with the analogy: nb supports numerical comparison within a design family; across designs it supplies a common interpretive language (near / intermediate / far), not equivalent numbers.

 ### 4.1 RQ — Risk Quotient ⭐